Pinkcommando/loremaster-bot--pink-V2.1/README.md

 2) Not having a quest pointing to wizard city or any other page one world will cause the bot to break when trying to refill potions.

-3) Not having friend requests disabled will break combat.
+3) Not having friend requests disabled will break combat if someone tries to friend you.
 ---------------------------------------------------------------------------------
 Enjoy.